 Polished concrete floors have come a long way from when they were the preserve of uber contemporary homes.

-You can now find polished concrete flooring in classic and contemporary homes as concrete becomes the material of choice for homeowners looking for the ultimate no-wax flooring.
+You can now find polished concrete flooring in classic and contemporary homes as decorative concrete Dallas becomes the material of choice for homeowners looking for the ultimate no-wax flooring.

 With proper experience and floor polishing equipment, contractors are grinding out concrete floors, whether it be for remodeling or new projects.